JohnnyHello/docsite/docs/docs/19-faqs.md

 ### 10. Can DataDrive data be synced directly across regions?

 Cross-region DataDrive sync is not currently supported.
-To move data from TW-01 to TW-02, download it locally first and then upload it to the DataDrive in the target region.
+For example, to move data from TW-01 to TW-02, download it locally first and then upload it to the DataDrive in the target region.

 ### 11. Can Snapshots be exported?